VelaireDev/VelaireInjector/README.md

 **UPDATE!**

 With the latest hyperion update adding CFG memory protection, RMMInject isn't working.
-You can wait for the new version (releasing tommorow), or quickly upgrade your base to make it work now!
+You can either wait for the new version (releasing tommorow), or quickly upgrade your base to make it work now!

 ---